 For our list of recommended hotels in great location for exploring the sights and the gay scene of Athens, visit the Gay Athens Hotels page.

-Athens is famous for its heritage and archaeological wonders.
-The city is filled with ruins, temples, monuments and sites oozing history, myth and legend.
+Athens is filled with temples, monuments and sites oozing history and legend.

 Monastiraki – lively flea market neighborhood with lots of small tavernas serving local snacks.

 Winter temperatures range from 7°C (44°F) to 15°C (55°F), with some rain and occasional snow.
-Spring is considered the ideal time to visit because of the perfect combination of sunny days with milder, pleasant temperatures.
+May and June is considered the ideal time to visit as its mostly sunny days with milder, pleasant temperatures.

 For a more colourful and sensory shopping experience, check out the local market scene.
 The Monastiraki Flea Market is a great place to wander through with an eclectic range of goods; expect to find anything and everything from furniture to clothes, collectibles to vinyl records.

-The Athens central market (Agora) is a hive of activity with a wonderful range of olives, cheeses, spices, meat, fruit, vegetables and local specialties – a real treat for the senses.
+The Athens central market (Agora) is a hive of activity with a wonderful range of olives, cheeses, spices, meat, fruit, vegetables and local specialties.
+It’s a real treat for the senses.

 Are we missing a new venue or has a business closed?
 Or has something changed and we've not yet updated our pages?